Trade frictions raise questions about China's fentanyl promise

 In April, China pledged that from May 1 it would expand the list of narcotics subject to state control to the more than 1,400 known fentanyl analogues, which have a slightly different chemical makeup but are all addictive and potentially deadly, as well as any new ones developed in the future.

 Fentanyl and all of its analogues are controlled substances subject to strict regulation in the United States.

-China’s promise was to do the same on May 1 but the date passed with no official word on whether the change had been implemented.
+Speaking in Beijing on Friday, Chinese Foreign Ministry spokesman Geng Shuang said China had implemented the change as promised starting from May 1, a move he said had been positively appraised by the United States.

+“I want to emphasize here that China keeps to its word,” he told a daily news briefing.
+“At the same time, I would also like to point out that the root cause of the U.S. fentanyl problem is not in China.”

 China’s Ministry of Public Security, National Health Commission and National Medical Products Administration – the departments responsible for the new rules – did not respond to requests for comment on this story.
 The White House did not respond to requests for comment.